andrefellipe/andrefellipe.github.io/content/pages/about.md

 ## Who I am

-Hello, I'm Andre Fellipe da Silva and I'm a participant of AWS Tech U, an accelerated career development program for new graduates who want to advance their skills and help customers design flexible and resilient cloud-based solutions at Amazon Web Services.
+Hello, I'm Andre and I'm a Solutions Architect at AWS.
+I act as a trusted advisor for enterprise customers that want flexible and resilient cloud-based solutions.

 I'm also a B. Eng. from the Federal University of Rio Grande do Norte, Brazil.